 - What are the laws in your area?
 Many communities and cities in Canada have local ordinances that outline leash requirements.
 Always take the time to look up your particular area’s rules.
 Many also outline the necessary leash lengths, so you’ll want to factor in all of your area’s leash requirements before deciding.

 - Is your dog big?
 If your dog is big, you’ll need a heavier leash that can stand up to the canine’s strength.
-Consider the leash material, thickness, and clip quality before purchasing.
+Consider the long leash material, thickness, and clip quality before purchasing.
 Your dog can pull you more easily if you have a long leash.
 Try to pick a shorter leash fashioned from durable leather, which provides a good grip.

-- Length Size and Freedom: If your dog is well behaved or small in stature, you might want to consider a retractable leash to give your pet more freedom to explore on your outings.
+- Length Size and Freedom: If your dog is well-behaved or small in stature, you might want to consider a retractable leash to give your pet more freedom to explore on your outings.
 However, if your dog is big, strong, or aggressive, then you’ll want a heavy-duty shorter leash that gives you greater control.

 Whether for everyday use or taking your dog out on fun adventures, a dog leash is not a luxury but a must-have tool for any responsible dog owner.
 The right leash can enable both you and your pet to get the most out of your outings.

 Don't limit yourself to just one leash.
 If your normal routine with your dog is simple, then a standard leash may be all your need.
-If you love to take your dog on all your favourite adventures, then you might need two or more different styles of dog leash to keep your dog safe.
+If you love to take your dog on all your favourite adventures, then you might need two or more different styles of dog leashes to keep your dog safe.